 ATom builds the scientific foundation for mitigation of short-lived climate forcers, in particular, methane (CH4), tropospheric ozone (O3), and Black Carbon aerosols (BC).

 - What are chemical processes that control the short-lived climate forcing agents CH4, O3, and BC in the atmosphere?
 How is the chemical reactivity of the atmosphere on a global scale affected by anthropogenic emissions?
 How can we improve chemistry-climate modeling of these processes?

 - Over large, remote regions, what are the distributions of BC and other aerosols important as short-lived climate forcers?
 What are the sources of new particles?
-How rapidly do aerosols grow to CCN-active sizes?
+How rapidly do aerosols grow to Cloud Condensation Nuclei (CCN)-active sizes?
 How well are these processes represented in models?

 Quality assessment procedures differ by instrument.
 Quality flags are provided within the data files for many of the measured parameters.